Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 ## Area

 These attacks damage all entities within a set radius.
-It is different to both ranged and melee in that this component doesnt actually require a target.
-Regardless of the entities behavior, *all* entities will be affected by this.
-It appears to be similar to melee attacks, as it deals knockback in a similar mannar, though dealing damage at a constant rate.
+It is different to both ranged and melee in that this component doesn’t actually require a target.
+Regardless of the entities behaviour, *all* entities will be affected by this.
+It appears to be similar to melee attacks, as it deals knockback in a similar manner, though dealing damage at a constant rate.

 ```
       "minecraft:area_attack" : {